faithvoid/plugin.programs.xsky/README.md

 ## TODO:
 - Add profile information (ie; name + avatar - bio) as first 2 options when viewing a profile
 - Add timestamps to posts
-- Add dialog windows to view full posts, as currently they're just list items.
 - Add some way to differentiate between a post and a reply
 - Add "Follow / Unfollow User", "Block User" & "Reply to User" as context menu options
 - Add reply chains(?)
 - Store login data somewhere that isn't just a plaintext file?
 - Find a way to leverage Bluesky's chat functionality for an IM service(?)
-- Make "Post with Image" or "Post with Video" option for uploading files (this may end up being incredibly janky but a nice QoL thing to have)
 - Show user avatar as thumbnail if the image doesn't contain media(?)
 - Add notification system that alerts the user as to whenever they get a reply / follow / message while outside of the plugin (this will probably have to be it's own plugin)